framps/raspiBackupDoc/EDIT.md

 This project directory is for maintaining the 'raspiBackup' documentation.

-A new command (alias) 'vibs' is defined now. ("vi by status")
+Some new shell commands (aliases) are defined now, the main one is 'vibs' ("vi by status").

 It starts a TUI for selecting Markdown files by their status for editing.

 Within the main screen of the TUI there are additional hotkeys active:

-  * Alt-R / Alt-T for more selection screens, meant for supporting translation.
+  * Alt-r / Alt-t for more selection screens, meant for supporting translation.
-    They list files "(R)eady for translation" / "(T)ranslated" and open the selected file in both language versions in a split editor window.
+    They list files "(r)eady for translation" / "(t)ranslated" and open the selected file in both language versions in a split editor window.

+  * Alt-b for a selection of all German Markdown files ordered as in the corresponding SUMMARY.md file - like the produced (b)ook.
+    Alt-shift-B the same for the English version.
+    This one has its own alias 'viab [DE|en]' ("vi as book").

-  * Alt-S for calling 'vimdiff' with the (S)UMMARY.md files of both languages.
+  * Alt-s for calling 'vimdiff' with the (S)UMMARY.md files of both languages.

-  * Alt-G for calling an interactive (G)rep-Tool using ripgrep, fzf and vim
+  * Alt-g for calling an interactive (g)rep-Tool using ripgrep, fzf and vim.
+    This one has its own alias 'vigf' ("vi grepped files").
+    Alt-Shift-G is the same with current status as preselected query.

 The above functions handle Markdown source files for the documentation itself.
 Administration files like README, Makefile and book.toml can be selected too:

-  * Alt-M for editing the (M)eta files
+  * Alt-m for editing the (M)eta files.
+    This one has its own alias 'vimf' ("vi meta files").

 *******************************************************************************
 ```